Robert Boyd (physicist)

-Sir Robert Lewis Fullarton Boyd (19 October 1922 – 5 February 2004) was a pioneer of British space science and founding director of the Mullard Space Science Laboratory (part of University College London).
+Sir Robert Lewis Fullarton Boyd FRS (19 October 1922 – 5 February 2004) was a pioneer of British space science and founding director of the Mullard Space Science Laboratory (part of University College London).

-Robert Boyd was born in Saltcoats, Ayrshire - one of twin boys.
+Robert Boyd was born in Saltcoats, Ayrshire as one of two twin boys.
 He was a pupil at Whitgift School and studied at Imperial College (BSc(Eng) 1943) and University College London (PhD 1949; Fellow 1988).